bitrise-io/devcenter/docs/tips-and-tricks/install-additional-tools.md

 #### `apt-get` on Linux

-E.g. to install `awscli` with a script step, on Linux, using `apt-get`:
+E.g. to install `cmake` with a script step, on Linux, using `apt-get`:

 ```
 #!/bin/bash
 set -ex
-sudo apt-get install -y awscli
+sudo apt-get install -y cmake
 ```

 !!! note "Don't forget the `-y` flag for `apt-get`!"